 To ensure your safety and health, as well as that of our staff, onsite research will be available by prearranged appointment only.
 If your research is time-sensitive and requires an onsite visit, please fill out the Appointment Request Email.
 We will contact you to work out a research strategy, answer your questions, and book a time for your in-person visit if required.

 Onsite research visits will be available by prearranged appointment only.
-Please fill out our Appointment Request Form.
+Please send us an Appointment Request Email.

 Once you submit your request, Archives staff will contact you to book a reference consultation, answer your questions and work out a research strategy.